 What does the Community Human Subjects' Protection Team do?

-- How do I train my whole organization about the protection of human subjects in support of our proposed project and its goals?
+- How to train an organization about the protection of human subjects in support of a proposed project and its goals.

-- Which helpful OHSU IRB forms or processes should I use?
+- Which helpful OHSU IRB processes should I use?

 - I'm interested in referrals to additional internal and external resources in support of my research.